THE REMNANTS OF THE WARSAW GHETTO

 FLUSH THEM OUT: THE GHETTO UPRISING

 As early as November 3, 1939, less than a month after the so-called ‘Siegesparade’ (Parade of victory) for Adolf Hitler in Warsaw, an officer of a newly established local Gestapo darkened the door of neoteric ‘Judenrat’.
 The leaders of the Jewish community were issued with an ultimatum, assigning the establishment of a sealed Jewish ghetto in Warsaw in the course of three days.
 All while the prescript was postponed, the formation of a ghetto was to become a done decision.
-As early as March 1940, a number of public walls within the central quarters of the city with historically dense Jewish populations were pinned with ‘notices’ on the entrance to an ‘infected area’.
+As early as March 1940, one year before the establishment of the Jewish ghetto in Krakow, a number of public walls within the central quarters of Warsaw with historically dense Jewish populations were pinned with ‘notices’ on the entrance to an ‘infected area’.
 The officials of Judenrat were presented with a fait accompli: the draft maps of this very ‘area’, shaped with approximately 4% of the total Warsaw urban area and now prescripted to be surrounded with a break wall.
 August 1940 witnessed the actual displacement of dozens of thousands of people to an area with pre-war high compaction of the Jewish population.
 At that period in time, the Germans used to avoid the usage of ‘ghetto’ nomination, using a euphemism: ‘Jewish Residential Quarter of Warsaw’.
 The whole city quarters, streets, and squares ended up within the issued boundaries.
 On November 16, 1940, the Jewish ghetto in Warsaw was sealed and the coming demographic count figured 380 740 residents.

 On the heels of the mass deportations in summer 1942, the remaining residents of the ghetto were crowded into four separate enclaves of buildings within the reduced area, indeed a fraction of the November 1940 boundaries.
 In the course of the next half a year, dispirited news on the liquidation of the Jewish ghettos in Poland had been inflating the streets of Warsaw.
 In the aftermath of another wave of deportations in January 1943, the Germans initiated large-scale expropriation of equipment from the former factories of the ghetto.
 At that time, the liquidation of the remaining Jewish population of Warsaw was all but a surprise.
 The Germans initiated the final stage of the liquidation of the half-empty Warsaw ghetto as early as April 19, 1943, facing unexpectedly harsh armed resistance.